-Equipment failure: We carry out regular equipment testing and maintenance in accordance with our testing, maintenance and audit schedule in order to reduce the risk of equipment failure.
+Equipment failure: We carry out regular equipment testing and maintenance in accordance with our testing, maintenance, audit and compliance schedule in order to reduce the risk of equipment failure (refer to office document database).
 We also renew practice equipment at appropriate intervals.
 We carry spare parts and even spare equipment (in the stock cupboard, office cabinets and the loft).
 For example, we have a spare set of magnifiers (loupes), spare handpieces, a spare electric micro motor, spare suction pumps, spare intra-oral cameras, etc. Both surgeries are of the same design and equipped in an identical manner so that if one is out of service the dentist can move to the other with the minimum of disruption.

 Failure of electricity supply: There is nothing we can realistically do to guard against a failure in the electricity supply since we are entirely in the hands of the utility company.